MEN-Mikro-Elektronik/mdis_tools_dev/README.md

 ### check_license.sh

 This shell script verifies that all .c/.h source files contain a GNU license note.
+The script lists all erroneous files and prints a success/fail result.

 Example usage:
 `dpfeuffer@vm-suse:~/work/repos/13MD05-90> check_license.sh`